instructure/inst-jobs/README.md

 ## Testing

-To write tests that interact with inst-jobs, you'll need to configure an actual ActiveRecord or Redis backend.
-In the future we may add an in-memory testing backend.
+To write tests that interact with inst-jobs, you'll need to configure an actual database.
 ### Locally

-By default, if you have postgres and redis running on their default ports, and if you have run:
+By default, if you have postgres running on its default ports, and if you have run:

 ```